 Snow Clearing & Ice Control

 The Town clears the roads owned and maintained by the Town.
-There are a number of roads throughout the community which are not owned and maintained by the Town.
+There are a number of roads throughout the community that are not owned and maintained by the Town, which are listed in the section above.

 Please Do Not Throw, Blow or Plow Snow on the Street